MichaelUgwuO/Arduino-Door-Opener/README.md

 ## Contributing

-Feel free to fork this project and submit pull requests with improvements or report any issues you encounter.
+Feel free to fork this project and submit pull requests with improvements or report any issues you encounter to me at michael.ugwu@hotmail.com.